mpantel/ssh4iot/README.md

 # ssh4iot
-Easy way to configure and register reverse ssh tunnels for iot devices by keysharing over https to manage and enjoy
+Easy way to configure and register reverse ssh tunnels for iot devices by key sharing over https to manage and enjoy

+**PRERELEASE**

 ## Installation